Mrymna/Surgery_procedures/Neuronexus/implantation.md

 ![](figures/reattach.jpg)
 * the screw that is located the one towards you is the one you should turn. the other one at the back is releasing the probe from the drive.
 * Move the probe out of the way and bring the animal.
+* remove the lid and the pcb board.
+* make sure that the skull of your animal is approximately flat.
+*